 4. Talk to the client.

 The only way to figure out what a client wants is to meet with the client.
 Not email.
 Not IM.
 Not phone calls.
-All these tools are useful to clarify the information originally discussed in person, but every good specification starts with face-to-face, real-life conversations between the business person responsible for the system and the person who will write the specification.
+All these tools are useful to clarify the information originally discussed in person, but every good specification starts with face-to-face, real-life conversations between the business person responsible for the system and the person who will write the computer system specifications.
 The discussion should include lots of questions from both the client and the specification writer, which leads to the next point:

 5. Listen to the client.